v2sCollections/Constellation/README.md

 > The collection comes with many buffs and nerfs to combat and weapons to balance the game.

 <details><summary>CLICK FOR MORE DETAILS</summary>
+### Weapons

 - Friendly fire is enabled among allied NPCs.
 - Grenades become a more prominent part of NPC strategy- All changes affect all NPCs, including companions.
 - Removes the tint, dirt, and glare from all reflex sights, making it easier to see your target.
+- Reduced multiplier for how much light affects stealth.
+- Increased weapon reload speed by 25%.
+- Increased the speed of equipping weapons.
+It comes with various speed multipliers for you to choose from.
+- Increased the firing speed of the micro gun.

+### Combat

+- Removes the first-person stagger animation after being hit with a melee attack or an explosion.
+Prevents your character from being frozen in place.
 - Blocking now reduces incoming melee damage by 90% (vanilla: 50%)
 - Blocking now damages oxygen for 15% of the dealt damage + 5
 - Blocking while your CO2 bar is full (= red oxygen bar) will damage your health
 - NPCs are more inclined to shoot their weapons.
 - NPCs fire from cover and change their positions more frequently.
 - NPCs accuracy gets a slight but noticeable upgrade.
-- Reduced multiplier for how much light affects stealth.
 - Reduced stealth penalty for running.
 - Reduced NPC reaction and idle times.
 - Reduced detection of sleeping NPCs.
 - Reduced enemy detection in exteriors slightly.
-- Increased weapon reload speed by 25%.
-- Increased the speed of equipping weapons.
-It comes with various speed multipliers for you to choose from.
+- Increases the combat slide distance.
+Multiple versions to choose from.
-- Increased the firing speed of the micro gun.
 </details>

 ![](https://s11.gifyu.com/images/SgFMA.jpg)